nextdorf/advent-of-code-25/12/README.md

 So, in this example, 2 regions can fit all of their listed presents.

 Consider the regions beneath each tree and the presents the Elves would like to fit into each of them.
 How many of the regions can fit all of the presents listed?

+## --- Part Two ---

+The Elves thank you profusely for the help and start rearranging the oddly-shaped presents.
+As you look up, you notice that a lot more Elves have arrived here at the Christmas tree farm.

+In fact, many of these new arrivals look familiar: they're the Elves you helped while decorating the North Pole base.
+Right on schedule, each group seems to have brought a star to put atop one of the Christmas trees!

+Before any of them can find a ladder, a particularly large Christmas tree suddenly flashes brightly when a large star magically appears above it!
+As your eyes readjust, you think you notice a portly man with a white beard disappear into the crowd.

+You go look for a ladder; only 23 stars to go.

+You don't have enough stars to finish decorating the North Pole, though.
+You need 3 more.